Menditect/documentation/additional/01-howtos/test-api.md

 7. The result should look like this:<br/>
 ![Option with variable text](images/test-api-5.png)

-### OPTION 3 - Stubbed the REST service
+### OPTION 3 - Stubbed REST service

 Characteristics: replace the actual REST service by a stubbed REST service published in the test application, useful if performance metrics should be included in the test.

 There is an example microflow included in the module for this option.

-1. Download the **Menditect Api Stub module for Unit Testing** from the Marketplace.
+1. Download the [Menditect Api Stub module for Unit Testing](https://marketplace.mendix.com/link/component/212962) from the Marketplace.
 You already need to have the CommunityCommons module in your project.
 2. Set the Const_Environment to 'T' for testing, 'P' for Production.
 3. Include the Snippet_Configure in a page to allow configuring your stubbed JSON string per REST call.
 4. Deploy to your environment.
 Open the configuration page.
 Look for REST calls in your project that you want to test, include a unique Key and stubbed JSON for each one.